criverc/snailrace/README.md

 Things to do:

     1. Snails should follow lettuces.
 The closer it is the faster it goes.
-       If hit a lettuce bite a bit and turn around!

     2. If the whole lettuce is eaten the snail stops :-(